aanupam23/spam_remover/README.md

 spam_remover works like this -
 1) Suppose a spammer creates spammy message
+2) Checks if user is really a spammer (Based on duration and user group)
-2) spam_remover replies to the message "Your post will be deleted!"
+3) spam_remover replies to the message "Your post will be deleted!"
-3) After 30 seconds, this bot deletes the spam message and it's Warning message.
+4) After 30 seconds, this bot deletes the spam message and it's Warning message.

 Keeps your channel is now clean!